We must take sides. Neutrality helps the oppressor, never the victim. Silence encourages the tormentor, never the tormented.

 In addition, we stand in solidarity with our undocumented students and our international students, staff, faculty, and administrators.
 We proudly support President Sabah Randhawa’s public statement of 1/30/2017 .
 “Western has had many international students and faculty in the past and continues to do so today.
 We strongly support our international students, faculty, staff and visitors; we benefit from their presence and the richness they bring to our community.”
 Please also read the following statement by the Institute for Global Engagement at WWU for more information.

-On March 6, 2017, we are renewing our call for action.
-We strongly support HEF’s call on elected officials “to condemn and investigate thoroughly the recent rash of antisemitic and other racially charged attacks”.
+On March 6, 2017, we renewed our call for action.
+We supported HEF’s call on elected officials “to condemn and investigate thoroughly the recent rash of antisemitic and other racially charged attacks”.
 “Over 100 bomb threats to JCCs around the nation, the desecration of three Jewish cemeteries, the firing of a gun into a synagogue, and multiple instances of hate speech characterized by the use of Nazi symbolism no longer may be dismissed as isolated events carried out by a fringe minority.
 They must be recognized instead as the actions of people emboldened by an environment seemingly accepting of antisemitic, racial, ethnic, and gender-based hatred and discrimination.
 The time for non-committal statements and tepid denunciations is past.”

-And as in December 2016, we join and support yet another joint statement by the Association of Holocaust Organizations which has garnered the signatures of more than 100 institutions, scholars, and educators.
+And as in December 2016, we joined and supported yet another joint statement by the Association of Holocaust Organizations in March 2017, which garnered the signatures of more than 100 institutions, scholars, and educators.
 The Ray Wolpow Institute has been a member of this association since the institute’s creation.
 “We are alarmed by reports that the President plans to defund the US State Department’s Office to Monitor and Combat Anti-Semitism […] We urge the US government to maintain and strengthen the State Department’s Office to Monitor and Combat Anti-Semitism and to create a new agency to address this urgent issue domestically.
 The need becomes clearer by the day as hatred, like a tidal wave, sweeps across the nation.
 Cemeteries, synagogues, churches and mosques are being desecrated.
 Jewish Community Centers and schools are targets of bomb threats and shootings.
 Swastikas and white supremacist threats appear on walls and on social media.
 Now is the time to increase vigilance, not roll it back.”
 You can access the full statement here: Holocaust Organizations and Scholars Statement